 An overview of which certifications these masks must have is provided by the Thuringian Ministry responsible for health.

 For the admissibility of masks in the sense of the Thuringian special ordinance, the only decisive factor is whether they have one of the certifications listed in the overview.
 Other certifications or certificates that indicate equivalent or even better filtering effects are not recognized.

-Public transport includes all means of local public transport such as regional trains, trams, buses and also taxis.
-The medical mouth-nose covering must also be worn in train stations and at stops.
+Public transport includes all means of local public transport such as regional trains, trams, buses and also taxis as well as long-distance public transport.
+The respiratory protection mask (FFP2 or comparable) must also be worn in train stations and at stops.

 How do I use the medical mouth-nose covering correctly?

 The higher protective effect of medical mouth-nose coverings compared to community masks is only achieved if you wear the mouth-nose covering correctly.
 This is the only way to significantly reduce the risk of infecting yourself and others with the coronavirus.
 You should therefore observe the following:

 - If possible, wash your hands thoroughly with soap before using the medical mouth-nose covering.

 - Always hold the mask by the straps only.